amsam1234/amsam1234.github.io/index.md

 ### Contact

-If you would like to get in contact with me to bad, I don't trust anyone on the internet.
+If you would like to get in contact with me, to bad.
+I don't trust anyone on the internet.